 }useActionState — Pending, Errors, and State

 useActionState (React 19, available in Next.js 15) gives you pending state and the ability to return state from your action back to the component.
+For a dedicated deep dive into all the new React 19 form hooks including useFormStatus and useOptimistic, see the React 19 form hooks guide.

 The action with return value